Bakersfield Uber Accident Lawyers

 Uber does have its own insurance policy for drivers that works as follows:

-- If a driver is available or waiting for a ride request – Uber maintains auto insurance on the driver’s behalf in case of a covered accident that offers third-party liability when the driver’s personal auto insurance does not apply.
+- If A Driver Is Available Or Waiting For A Ride Request — Suppose a driver is available or waiting for a ride request.
+In that case, Uber maintains auto insurance on the driver’s behalf in case of a covered accident that offers third-party liability when the driver’s personal auto insurance does not apply.
 The policy provides $50,000 in bodily injury per person, $100,000 in bodily injury per accident, and $25,000 in property damage per accident.

-- If a driver is en route to pick up riders or actively involved in a trip – Uber maintains auto insurance on a driver’s behalf in case of a covered accident that provides $1 million in third-party liability, uninsured or underinsured motorist bodily injury, or first-party injury insurance, contingent comprehensive and collision, and up to actual cash value of a car with a $2,500 deductible.
+- If A Driver Is En Route To Pick Up Riders Or Actively Involved In A Trip — Suppose a driver is on the route to pick up riders or is actively involved in a trip.
+In that case, Uber maintains auto insurance on a driver’s behalf in case of a covered accident that provides $1 million in third-party liability, uninsured or underinsured motorist bodily injury, or first-party injury insurance, contingent comprehensive and collision, and up to the actual cash value of a car with a $2,500 deductible.

-Contact Our Award-Winning Uber Accident Lawyers in Bakersfield Today for A Free Consultation
+Contact Our Uber Accident Lawyers In Bakersfield For A Free Case Review

-If you suffered serious injuries in an Uber accident in Bakersfield and the greater area of Kern County, do not wait to get legal assistance.
-Arash Law, under the guidance of Arash Khorsandi, Esq., can offer you a free, no-obligation consultation anywhere, anytime.
+If you suffered serious injuries in an Uber accident in Bakersfield and the greater area of Kern County, seeking prompt legal assistance is crucial to protecting your rights.
+Arash Law can offer you a free, no-obligation initial consultation at a time and location that is convenient for you.

-Our Bakersfield Uber accident lawyers also serve neighboring cities, including Arvin, Shafter, Wasco, Taft, Delano, Tehachapi, Porterville, Lindsay, Corcoran, Tulare, Exeter, Farmersville, Fillmore; census-designated places, such as Oildale and Lamont; and nearby counties like Tulare County, Riverside County, and San Bernardino County.
+Our Bakersfield Uber accident lawyers also serve clients in neighboring cities, including Arvin, Shafter, Wasco, Taft, Delano, Tehachapi, Porterville, Lindsay, Corcoran, Tulare, Exeter, Farmersville, and Fillmore; census-designated places, such as Oildale and Lamont; and nearby counties like Tulare County, Riverside County, and San Bernardino County.